UX Design Project: 'Fridge Assistant'

 I started off by compiling a competitive analysis of other similar apps on the market; I looked at their strengths and weaknesses, and identified my target market.
 I then conducted user interviews to learn more about people's food management habits, and used this to define my Problem Statement.

-Part 2: Synthesising My Research
+Part 2: Synthesising my research

-With the user flow in mind, I organised the huge amount of information I had collected using key information architecture techniques like card sorting and sitemaps, and sketched up a paper prototype for my first user tests.
+With the user flow in mind, I organised the huge amount of information I had collected using key information architecture techniques like card sorting and creating sitemaps, and sketched up a paper prototype for my first "unofficial" user tests.

-Part 4: Wireframing and Prototyping
+Part 4: Wireframing and prototyping

 Part 5: Usability Testing